Cod

 The two most common species of cod are the Atlantic cod (Gadus morhua), which lives in the colder waters and deeper sea regions throughout the North Atlantic, and the Pacific cod (Gadus macrocephalus), which is found in both eastern and western regions of the northern Pacific.
 Gadus morhua was named by Linnaeus in 1758.
 (However, G. morhua callarias, a low-salinity, nonmigratory race restricted to parts of the Baltic, was originally described as Gadus callarias by Linnaeus.)

 Cod as food is popular in several parts of the world.
 It has a mild flavour and a dense, flaky, white flesh.
 Cod livers are processed to make cod liver oil, a common source of vitamin A, vitamin D, vitamin E, and omega-3 fatty acids (EPA and DHA).
 Scrod is young Atlantic cod or haddock.
 In the United Kingdom, Atlantic cod is one of the most common ingredients in fish and chips, along with haddock and plaice.

 Species

-At various times in the past, taxonomists included many species in the genus Gadus.
-Most of these are now either classified in other genera, or have been recognized as forms of one of three species.
-All these species have a number of common names, most of them ending with the word "cod", whereas other species, as closely related, have other common names (such as pollock and haddock).
-However, many other, unrelated species also have common names ending with cod.
-The usage often changes with different localities and at different times.
+At times in the past, taxonomists included many species in the genus Gadus (from γάδος).
+Most of these are now either classified in other genera or have been recognized as forms of one of three species.
+All these species have several common names, most of them ending with the word "cod" (see naming), whereas other species, closely related, have other common names (such as pollock and haddock).
+However, many other unrelated species also have common names ending in "cod".
+Usage often varies across localities and over time.